 Peak Mental Health Counseling

-Infertility clinics often recommend psychoeducational consultations for intended parent(s) taking part in collaborative reproduction or adoption.
-Our therapists are uniquely qualified to support individuals and couples considering or who have built their families through advanced reproductive technologies (ART), egg donation, sperm donation, embryo donation, gestational surrogacy, and adoption.
+To better support intended parent(s) participating in collaborative reproduction, ASRM (https://www.asrm.org/) recommends psychoeducational consultations.
+Our therapists are uniquely qualified to provide this support to individuals and couples considering advanced reproductive technologies (ART), egg donation, sperm donation, embryo donation, and/or gestational surrogacy to form their families.

 Michelle Duchin, LCSW